matteodelabre/vnsee/BUILD.md

 make
 ```

-You now have a `rmvncclient` executable ready to be executed on your reMarkable.
+You now have a `rmvncclient` executable ready to be executed on your reMarkable!